A polynomial approximation scheme for nonlinear model reduction by moment matching: Introduction

 \subsection{Contribution}

 This paper focuses on the development of computational methods for nonlinear moment matching.
-The main contributions are listed here:
+The main contributions are as follows:

-\begin{itemize} \item We develop and implement a Galerkin method to find approximate solutions to the invariance PDE system associated with the steady-state response of complex systems, and use these solutions to construct a reduced-order model to achieve moment matching.
+\begin{itemize} \item We develop and implement a Galerkin method to find approximate solutions to the invariance PDE system and use these to construct reduced-order models achieving moment matching.

+\item The framework is tailored to nonlinear systems driven by low-dimensional signal generators, exploiting the interconnection structure to construct very low-dimensional reduced-order models that accurately reproduce steady-state behaviour and outperform standard model-order reduction (MOR) techniques at the same reduced order.

-\item While many theoretical descriptions of reduced-order modeling by moment matching exist, there is a gap in the literature in developing computational methods for approximating the invariance equation for nonlinear moment matching.
-This paper represents the first attempt at explicitly developing a computational method to achieve these goals.
-In particular, the method's ability to handle dynamics with thousands of states is an important novel contribution.
+\item This paper represents the first computational method explicitly developed for approximating the invariance equation in nonlinear moment matching.
+The method's ability to handle systems with thousands of states is a key novel contribution.

-\item The method's efficacy is demonstrated in different complex examples, including systems of dimension up to 1000, systems where the nonlinearity is sinusoidal rather than polynomial in nature, and interconnected systems involving implicitly defined nonlinear signal generators.
+\item The method's efficacy is demonstrated on systems of dimension up to 1000, systems driven by non-polynomial signal generator nonlinearities, and interconnected systems with implicitly defined nonlinear signal generators.

-\item The method works in many different problems whenever the invariance PDE arises.
-In particular, this shows that the method is not only applicable to model order reduction problems, but also to other general control problems, for example output regulation, and immersion and invariance. \end{itemize}
+\item The method applies beyond model order reduction, to output regulation and immersion and invariance problems. \end{itemize}